Frequently Asked Questions About Honduras

 * Wear clothing that reduces exposed skin, and apply repellents containing DEET to remaining areas. * Sleep in well-screened accommodations. * Make sure to read instructions of every hotel and lodging regarding their purified water system.
 Bottled water is the safest at all times. * Reduce problems related to sun exposure by using sunglasses, wide-brimmed hats, sunscreen lotions and lip protection.

-All of the larger cities are linked to the rest of the world via direct international telephone service.
-Internet and fax services are also available.
-Internet cafes and international calling services are becoming very popular in most parts of Honduras.
+All of the larger cities are linked to the rest of the world via direct international telephone and mobile service.
+Internet services are also available in most hotels and restaurants.

 All personal belongings, including sports equipment, are allowed to enter the country without any surcharge or fee.